mdbow22/EmployeeTracker/README.md

 ## Demo

-Here is a linke to a video walkthrough of the app in action: [insert link]
+Here is a linke to a video walkthrough of the app in action: https://drive.google.com/file/d/1qhQIz43XKFmiIZyP-r1jEzfXGCL8dMiP/view